philemonnwanne/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Import Database Script

-We'll create a new SQL file called `schema.sql` and we'll place it in `backend-flask/db`
+We'll create a new SQL file called `schema.sql` and place it in `backend-flask/db`

 #### Add UUID Extension